ogazitt/saasmaster-api/README.md

 ### `npm run build` and `npm run deploy`

-These will build the Docker container for the API (including the SPA) on Google Cloud Build, and deploy it to Google Cloud Run.
+These will build the Docker container for the API (including the SPA) using Google Cloud Build, and deploy it to Google Cloud Run.

 ### `npm run push`